the-lstv/Akeno/README.md

 It uses its universal config system to make it easy to manage large quantities of projects or servers all at once.<br>
 <br>
 It has a performance-first webserver, with automated caching, code compression, and a custom HTML parser which allows you to write clean and easier-to-read code, with less maintenance needed.
+<br><br>**NOTE:** Currently Akeno only works on Linux.
+Windows support is not planned anytime soon due to the complexity and missing features of the Windows platform and low interest.
+If you must run this on Windows, wsl is the only way.<br>

 ---
 Quick installation (Fedora Linux) <br>